parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/optimising-wellbeing/eating-well.md

 - If you want to cut down, try to have several drink-free days each week
 - You can find out more about alcohol units by visiting the <a href="https://www.nhs.uk/live-well/" class="external-link" target="_blank" rel="noopener noreferrer">NHS Live Well</a> website, or the independent charity <a href="https://www.drinkaware.co.uk/" class="external-link" target="_blank" rel="noopener noreferrer">Drinkaware</a> website.
 See the bottom of this page for links to more information and guidance.

-_Alcohol dependency or addiction has serious health implications.
-There is lots of support available – see the <a href="https://www.nhs.uk/nhs-services/find-alcohol-addiction-support-services/" class="external-link" target="_blank" rel="noopener noreferrer">NHS website</a> to find your local alcohol addiction services._
+<ins>Alcohol dependency or addiction has serious health implications.
+There is lots of support available – see the <a href="https://www.nhs.uk/nhs-services/find-alcohol-addiction-support-services/" class="external-link" target="_blank" rel="noopener noreferrer">NHS website</a> to find your local alcohol addiction services.</ins>

 ## Swallowing difficulties